Best 9mm Self-Defense Ammo 2026: HST vs Gold Dot vs HD Tested header image

 What ammo does the FBI use for 9mm?

-The FBI currently issues Hornady Critical Duty 135gr +P FlexLock as its 9mm duty ammunition.
-This load was selected after rigorous testing across all six FBI protocol barriers (bare gel, heavy clothing, sheet steel, wallboard, plywood, and auto glass).
+Hornady Critical Duty 135gr +P FlexLock was selected under the FBI's 9mm duty-ammunition contract after testing across all six FBI protocol barriers (bare gel, heavy clothing, sheet steel, wallboard, plywood, and auto glass).
 The FlexLock bullet with InterLock band prevents jacket/core separation, and the Flex Tip polymer insert prevents hollow point clogging through clothing.
 The 135gr weight at +P velocity optimizes barrier penetration.
-However, the FBI's choice prioritizes barrier performance for law enforcement scenarios; for civilian concealed carry, the Federal HST is generally preferred for its superior expansion.
+However, that selection prioritizes barrier performance for law enforcement scenarios; for civilian concealed carry, the Federal HST is generally preferred for its superior expansion.

 What is the difference between 124 grain and 147 grain 9mm?